cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 prevents, this ensures that the server uses the same private key for computing the verifiable POPRF output and does not attempt to "tag" individual clients with select keys.
-This proof does not reveal the server's long-term private key to the client.
+This proof does not reveal the server's private key to the client.

 The following one-byte values distinguish between these two modes: